thomasloven/hass-browser_mod/README.md

 `right_button` and `left_button` specify the text of two action buttons. \
 When either action button is clicked, the dialog is closed and the service specified as `right_button_action` or `left_button_action` is called. \
 If `dismissable` is false, the dialog cannot be closed by the user without clicking either action button.
 If it is true and the dialog is dismissed, `dismiss_action` is called. \
+If `autoclose` is true the dialog will close automatically when the mouse, screen or keyboard is touched, at which point `dismiss_action` will be called. \
 If `timeout` is specified the dialog will close automatically after `timeout` milliseconds, at which point `timeout_action` will be called. \
 Finally, `style` lets you specify some CSS styles to apply to the dialog itself (to style a card in the dialog check out [card-mod](https://github.com/thomasloven/lovelace-card-mod))